Bill Evans (dancer): Dance career

 In 1986, Evans became associate professor and director of contemporary dance at Indiana University, where BEDCO was in residence.
-He frequently returns to I.U. to teach, choreograph and/or perform.

-In 1988, Evans joined the faculty at the University of New Mexico Theatre and Dance Department as Full Professor and Head of Dance.
-His company was based in New Mexico for 16 years, and performed frequently in Albuquerque, Santa Fe, Taos, Sandia Park and other communities, as well as on national and international tours.
+In 1988, Evans joined the faculty at the University of New Mexico, Theatre and Dance Department as Full Professor and Head of Dance.
+His company was based in New Mexico for 16 years.

-In 1992, he founded the Bill Evans Rhythm Tap Ensemble.
+In 1992, he set up the Bill Evans Rhythm Tap Ensemble.
 He founded the New Mexico Tap Festival and Dance Tap Jam in 1999.